ibm-cloud-docs/event-notifications/en-source.md

 An event source is a service or application on {{site.data.keyword.Bluemix_notm}} that emits event notifications and publishes them to a topic within the {{site.data.keyword.en_short}} service.
 A source is a registered entity in an {{site.data.keyword.en_short}} service instance.
 Several services on {{site.data.keyword.Bluemix_notm}} are set to be integrated to send notifications to {{site.data.keyword.en_short}}.
 {: shortdesc}

-{{site.data.keyword.monitoringfull}} is enabled while {{site.data.keyword.compliance_long}}, and {{site.data.keyword.secrets-manager_full_notm}} are in the pipeline.
 A source can publish to multiple topics.
 In other contexts sources are identified as producers or publishers.

 ## IBM provided sources
 {: #en-ibm-sources-list}